A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Numerical Experiments

-Noting that both the $\ell_1$-norm and Frobenius norm are separable across cluster centers and coordinates, we can decompose the problem~\eqref{eq:kmedians_expanded_obj} into $K \times d$ independent one-dimensional optimization problems.
-For each cluster center $\mu_l$ ($l = 1, \ldots, K$) and each coordinate $r = 1, \ldots, d$, we solve:
+Noting that both the \(\ell_1\)-norm and Frobenius norm are separable across cluster centers and coordinates, we can decompose \eqref{eq:kmedians_expanded_obj} into \(K\times d\) independent one-dimensional optimization problems.
+For each cluster center \(\mu_l\), \(l=1,\ldots,K\), and each coordinate \(r=1,\ldots,d\), we solve